Honkytonk Hollywood

-Honkytonk Hollywood is the fifth studio album by American neotraditional country artist Jon Pardi.
-The album is was released on April 11, 2025, via Capitol Nashville.
+Honkytonk Hollywood is the sixth studio album by American neotraditional country artist Jon Pardi.
+The album was released on April 11, 2025, via Capitol Nashville.
 It is Pardi's first album to be produced by Jay Joyce.

 Background

 Honkytonk Hollywood was initially announced in September 2024 with the release of the album's lead single "Friday Night Heartbreaker".
 In December 2024, Pardi announced his Honkytonk Hollywood tour to promote his upcoming album.
 The tour will span 16 shows across 13 states/territories across the United States and Canada.
 On January 17, 2025, he officially announced the album with a release date of April 11, 2025.
 The album's title track was released as a promotional single alongside the announcement.
 It is Pardi's first album with producer Jay Joyce after co-producing his previous albums with Bart Butler and Ryan Gore.

-Pardi describes the album as his "most grown-up record I've ever made."
+Pardi describes the album as the "most grown-up record [he's] ever made".

 Reception

 Honkytonk Hollywood was met with mixed to positive reviews from music critics.
 Entertainment Focus called it his most "adventurous album yet", blending his honky-tonk roots with Southern rock, 80s anthems, and California country influences to showcase a bold evolution in his sound.
-Get Ready to ROCK called it ambitious and original within a narrow genre, and one of the year’s better country albums.
+Get Ready to Rock called it ambitious and original within a narrow genre, and one of the year's better country albums.

 Honkytonk Hollywood debuted at number 145 on the US Billboard 200 and number 27 on Top Country Albums chart, the lowest sales week in his career.